The group likes getting new members, but we don’t accept everyone, and sometimes we have a waiting list. Membership is capped at 12.

-Members of this group are productive writers and actively pursuing publication.
-Sorry, this group probably is not an appropriate fit for someone who wants to be a writer, or wants to get back into writing, but who doesn’t have a substantial, long term habit of writing.
+Being published is not a requirement for joining, but actively pursuing publication is a requirement.
+Many current members, but not all, are traditionally published.
+This group is not an appropriate fit for someone who wants to start writing or to get back into writing, but who doesn’t have a substantial history and current habit of fiction writing.

 We’d prefer new members to have prior critique experience so they have some idea what to expect.

 - It’s best if you learn about yourself as a writer on your own first.
 You do that through writing.
 A lot.
 Every day.
 (In November, try National Novel Writing Month.)
 We want you to have a habit of writing, and to figure out what you write, gain confidence as a writer, and develop your own style before you start being possibly overwhelmed with suggestions from us.